• ABOUT US

 Poster of the exhibition.
 Photo: British Embassy Tbilisi.

-A new exhibition by British artist Brendan Jackson will open in Tbilisi on February 24, shedding light on the little-known history of British military presence in the Caucasus between 1918 and 1920.
+A new exhibition by British artist Brendan Jackson opened in Tbilisi on February 24, shedding light on the little-known history of the British military presence in the Caucasus between 1918 and 1920.

 Titled ‘Black Country, Black Sea’, the exhibition expands on Jackson’s recently published book and accompanying website.
 The project traces the journeys of British soldiers, including Indian troops serving under the British Empire, who were stationed in the Caucasus region, including Georgia, during the turbulent years following World War I.